njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

 By comparison, 'non-technical talks' involve business goals, project/team management, personal journeys, [occupational/mental health](https://www.youtube.com/watch?v=nRMJMRdquJA){:target="_blank"}, and so on.
 These subjects sometimes lack representation, which is a mistake.
 They're just as valuable as the most esoteric tech deep-dive, in my opinion, and arguably more accessible to a wider audience.
 That's another blog post, perhaps. :)

-Tech talks inherently require _some_ familiarity with the given topic, but you certainly don't need to consider yourself an 'expert' - more on that in a moment.
+Tech talks inherently require _some_ familiarity with the nuts-and-bolts of a given topic, but you certainly don't need to consider yourself an 'expert' - more on that in a moment.

 Topics don't have to be niche, unique, or advanced to have value.
 Straightforward talks are often more easily digestible.
 Even experienced people need a refresher now and again, and welcome the opportunity.
 Good events (like [NIDevConf](https://www.nidevconf.com/){:target="_blank"}) try to represent the breadth and depth of the whole community, so you will nearly always find a spot that suits you.